A nondenominational, faith-based organization serving the

 registered nurse, clinical psychologist and professor, pastor, former police officer, and

 Contact: Ron Gladden, Founder and Chair, Board of Directors; 360-624-7271;

-consists of two medical clinical officers, a midwife, a nurse, a senior driver, an assistant,
+consists of three medical clinical officers, a midwife, a nurse, two senior drivers, and a

 Context: Across Uganda, a child is born every 13 seconds.
 According to the Uganda

 Demographic Health Survey, 16 women die in childbirth every day, and 76 newborns in